jaypatrick/CompareVersions/README.md

 # CompareVersions
 Academic exercise of writing the Version class from scratch, including all operator comparison methods.
+Performance is an order of magnitude faster for allocations due to usage of `Span<Char>` via the